BartoszJarocki/udacity-server-config/README.md

 ```

-* Setup venv and install the requirements
+5. Setup venv and install the requirements
-* Change database connection from sqlite to posgresql
+6. Change database connection from sqlite to posgresql
+7. Restart apache by running service apache2 restart